komilovqudratjon/epam-ai-task/README.md

 Below is the feedback for each task that was completed using AI assistance.

-### Task 1: Creating a RESTful API for a Todo List Application
+### Task 1: Creating a REST full API for a Todo List Application

 #### Feedback